sciZer0/7/v/README.md

 <h2 align="center">Abstract</h2>
 <p align="center">In Brief</p>

+One new project has the potential to change both the marketing of global projects and the lives of people more than completely.

+The team behind the Worldcoin project — including Sam Altmam being the project's co-founder and  simultaneously OpenAI's CEO, earlier Y-Combinator's president and Reddit's CEO — has an idea on how to collect Public Addresses of billions of unique people.

+The process of collecting involves scanning people's irises with a device called Orb and strives to go in a privacy-preserving manner.

+One Orb collects 700+ Addresses per week on average.
+They are planning to produce 50k+ devices a year.
+If these metrics scale,

+700(Address/week)*50,000(device)*52*(week/year)=1,820,000,000 (Address/year)

+1,820,000,000  Addresses per year

+Worldcoin might collect Public Addresses of billions of unique people in just some years.

+The collected Public Addresses will be very good for making various token-airdrops.

+Essentially, the project creates a global distribution system for everything.

+Including,  the biggest-ever, global, user base.

+The realization of the ideal will lead to that each new global project on Earth (incl. each new crypto project) will have a tool to start up right away with a user base of billions of people, airdropping its tokens (insensitive points) to people of the base.

+As mentioned above, the Worldcoin project has the potential to change both the marketing of global projects and the lives of people more than completely.

+According to this new paradigm, there might be a rethink of what is the moat for a project — since each new project can start very powerfully — regardless of the project's Ad budget.

+The moat of a project might only be that it should be extremely-hard for competitors to improve the conditions the project offers to customers/users.

-Namely thanks to its protocol, each blockchain created before 2023 might be perceived in the future as absolutely
+Keeping in mind the new paradigm, it is important to note that namely thanks to its protocol, each blockchain created before 2023 might be perceived in the future as absolutely

 * **unjust**
 * **undemocratic**
+* **inefficient**
-* **inefficient**.
+* **unpopular**.

-This might increasingly prevent the blockchain from getting mass adoption in the long run.
+All these qualities together might increasingly prevent the blockchain from getting mass adoption in the long run.

-*More on the above below*.

 This paper proposes an idea of a new blockchain protocol that allows a blockchain in the long run to have strong **unchangeable fundamentals** and be simultaneously